Tips About Buying Kiteboarding Gear

 On that note, leading edge bladders from most other kite companies will cost you about $200 by the time they land at your doorstep.
 In the meantime, you’re stuck waiting without a working kite.
 When the bladder does arrive, they’re not easy to install without some prior experience.
 I want our clients to have working gear and to be out promoting our business and the sport.
 When you need a new bladder or some support, we’ll help you out.
 Our bladders sell for approximately $80 and we will even show you how to install them.
 If you’re lucky, you may even get a loaner kite in the meantime.
 Consider the value or having someone in your corner versus buying elsewhere without ongoing support.

 I often buy gear back in 1-2 years and offer excellent pricing on upgrading your quiver.
 If you’re a Gaastra rider (the brand we deal), you’ll have an opportunity to keep your gear fresh, if you choose.
-Also, if a year down the road, you decide that you want an 11-meter instead of a 10-meter, we may be able to help you out with that.
+There are many advantages to riding Gaastra gear and being part of the Halifax Kitesurfing family.

 Case and point, you’re buying support and ongoing value if you support us.